TonyChouteau/ELRIC/README.md

 ELRIC is a group project consisting in familiarizing oneself with AI techniques through board games (TicTacToe, Connect4, Chess).

-The initial project was to build a chess AI, the first step of the project was to create a chess engine.
+The initial project was to build a chess AI, the first step of the project was to create a chess engine in C.

 Then we started to look for the AI itself.
 For this we started on a small scale, on simpler games such as TicTacToe or Connect4.